Your Guide to Cardiac Catheterization

 • Emergency Symptoms: If you experience chest pain, difficulty breathing, excessive bleeding or swelling at the insertion site, fever, or signs of infection (redness, warmth, or drainage), seek medical attention immediately.

-• Unusual Discomfort: Contact your doctor if you feel persistent pain or discomfort after the procedure, especially if it's related to the catheter insertion site or your heart.
+• Unusual Discomfort: Contact your physician if you feel persistent pain or discomfort after the procedure, especially if it is related to the catheter insertion site or your heart.

 By understanding what to expect and how to prepare for and recover from Cardiac Catheterization, you can help ensure a smoother procedure and recovery process.
 Always follow your healthcare provider's instructions and communicate openly about any concerns or symptoms you experience before and after the procedure.